FreePOPs 0.2.9 and Mac Mail (edit: 14-10-2009)

 - 1. Download and install updated FreePOPs ;

-- 2. Start FreePOPs and then insert it between the processes at the start of our user how to show images, so you do not have to click all the time "by hand" (just select System Preferences from the menu of the Account and then add the program FreePOPs between Applications to launch);
+- 2. FreePOPs Start and then insert it between the processes at the start of our user how to show images, so you do not have to click all the time "by hand" (just select System Preferences from the menu of the Account and then add the program FreePOPs between applications from start);

 Configuring your email client (Mail on OSX)